MbFredys/Automated-system-for-the-control-of-a-cellophane-wrapping-machine./README.md

 ****Chapter I**** - In this chapter, a study of the background of the control of cellophane wrapping machines is presented, as well as the current status of the machine to be modernized, the Sollas 20.

-The operation of the machine is studied, and the technological means that compose it are described.
-Additionally, a proposal for new instrumentation is presented to increase its safety, control, and efficiency.

-The mathematical model corresponding to the temperature variation process in the sealers is obtained using identification techniques, and the corresponding control system is designed.
-The sequential logic of the machine is programmed in a Programmable Logic Controller (PLC), and a screen is added as a Human-Machine Interface (HMI).
-The new electrical panel of the machine is designed, as well as the new electrical diagrams that describe it.
-Different programs are used for the configuration of the devices used, as well as for the development, programming, and parameterization of the applications, including Matlab®, SoMove, TiaPortal, Sopas Engineer, and SolidWorks.
+****Chapter II**** - Here, the current instrumentation used is analyzed and new proposals for technological means are made for the Sollas 20 cellophane wrapping machine.

+****Chapter III**** -For this chapter, the design of the temperature control system that allows for the sealing of the packages in the machine was left.

+****Chapter IV**** - Here, the programming logic followed is shown, as well as the configuration of the PLC and HMI.
+The design of the new electrical diagram and panel is also presented.